HI, I’M BRYNN RENNÉ

 What Changed

-As my nervous system began to settle, everything started to shift.
+As my nervous system began to settle, I started to recognize myself again.

 My body began responding not to pressure — but to safety.